What is an Examination for Discovery?

 - how the injuries have effected or altered the plaintiff’s educational or employment pursuits, and

-Do you need a lawyer for an examination for discovery?
+Do I Need a Lawyer for an Examination for Discovery?

 Everything you say in an examination for discovery can be admitted as evidence in court.
 Furthermore, ICBC has control of what goes in and what does not.
 If you are going to attend an examination for discovery, it is imperative that you meet with your lawyer in advance and be well-prepared.
 It is an important part of the litigation process and can have an impact on the outcome of your claim.